Go to My Ireland

 mm_ten-autumn_birdwatch mm_ten-autumn_birdwatch

-5. Go Birdwatching
+5. Go birdwatching

 Is it a bird?
 Is it plane?
 No, wait, it is a bird.
 Millions of birds, in fact.
 Ireland holds the distinction of lying beneath some of the busiest bird migration routes in the world, and fall sees the arrival and departure of countless species including Canadian geese, Icelandic whooper swans and Eurasian golden orioles.
 Don't miss this feathered phenomenon.